Sirnaomics to Present Latest Developments on its GalNAc-Based Liver-Targeting Platforms and Product Pipeline at the 2022 Oligonucleotide & Precision Therapeutics Congress

 Sirnaomics CTO Dmitry Samarsky, PhD, to Also Present OPT Congress Opening Remarks

-GAITHERSBURG, Md. and SUZHOU, China, March 15, 2022 /PRNewwire/ -- Sirnaomics Ltd. ("Sirnaomics", stock code: 2257.HK), a leading biopharmaceutical company in discovery and development of RNAi therapeutics, announced today that it will present the latest developments on its GalNAc-Liver-Targeting platforms and product pipeline at the Oligonucleotide & Precision Therapeutics (OPT) Congress.
+HONG KONG, March 15, 2022 /PRNewswire/ -- Sirnaomics Ltd. ("Sirnaomics", stock code: 2257.HK), a leading biopharmaceutical company in discovery and development of RNAi therapeutics, announced today that it will present the latest developments on its GalNAc-Liver-Targeting platforms and product pipeline at the Oligonucleotide & Precision Therapeutics (OPT) Congress.
 The OPT Congress is taking place on March 15–16, 2022 in Boston.

 Sirnaomics' proprietary GalNAc-conjugate delivery platforms rely on peptide conjugates and/or unique RNA structures that allow knockdown of single or multiple distinct mRNA targets.
 The Company's GalAhead™ delivery platform conjugates GalNAc moieties to unique RNAi trigger structures that can target one (mxRNA™) or more (muRNA™) genes simultaneously.
 Dr. Dmitry Samarsky, Sirnaomics Chief Technology Officer, will present data demonstrating mxRNA efficacy in primary hepatocytes (in vitro) and in mice (in vivo).
 He will also present results of a 33-week study in non-human primates conducted with the candidate molecule for Sirnaomics' frontrunner GalAhead™ therapeutic program STP122G, targeting coagulation Factor XI, and report on progress made with other therapeutic programs based on the GalAhead™ platform.